MilaValit/MilaValit/README.md

 - 👋 Hi, I’m Mila Valit.
-- 👀 I’m interested in game development and creating small indie-projects.
+- 👀 I’m interested in game development.
 - 🌱 I’m currently learning C# scripts, Unity 2D and 3D, FMOD and Blender.
-- 💞️ I’m looking for a job as a junior game developer.
+- 💞️ I’m looking for a job as a game developer.
 I'd like to work with a nice team with their own unique vision.
 Let's create something beautiful!

 My top 5 favorite games is as follows:
 1) Mass Effect 2